 If you like beaches and surfing, you can follow the coastline going south from Colombo, to Galle, then towards Matara and Tangalle, and finally to Yala National Park to see elephants and leopards.
 You can also make a detour to Sigiriya, Sri Lanka’s last primary rainforest.

 If you like trekking you can do a loop through the central mountains, from Colombo go to Kandy, take the train to Nuwara Eliya then Ella, with a stop to Horton Plains and finish by climbing the holy Adam’s Peak.

 If you’re more into culture then the cultural triangle is for you.
 Rich of its 2500 years of history, this area is home to many treasures.
 First Kandy the religious capital where precious relics are kept.
 Then Dambulla and its ancient cave temple.
 Sigiriya, the ancient capital and rock fortress.
 Finally, Polonnaruwa, Anuradhapura, and Mihintale, archaeological jewels.
 From there, you can also visit Kaudulla National Park if you want to see elephants.

 There are so many temples to visit in Sri Lanka, most are located within the cultural triangle.

-Many people traveling in Sri Lanka go through a local-based agency that takes care of everything: planning the itinerary, booking the accommodations and providing a car with driver.
+Many people traveling in Sri Lanka go through a local-based agency that takes care of everything: planning the itinerary, booking the accommodations, and providing a car with a driver.
 If you like to be comfortable, it’s your best option, at least hire a driver to take you around.